When Should This Wound or Injury Get Medical Stitches?

 If the injury involves the hands, feet or face;

 If you want to minimize scarring, especially on the face;

 In addition, if the injury was sustained from “tornado shrapnel,” you should see a doctor.
-There have been recent reports that many people have developed infections when small fragments of wood, metal, plastic, gravel and other items get imbedded in their skin after they were exposed to severe wind damage.
-These items are often filthy, and these seemingly minor cuts and splinters can create serious health problems days or even weeks after the shrapnel was imbedded in the victim's body.
+There have been recent reports that many people have developed infections when small fragments of wood, metal, plastic, gravel and other items have gotten embedded in their skin after they were exposed to severe wind damage.
+These items are often filthy, and these seemingly minor cuts and splinters can create serious health problems days or even weeks after the shrapnel was embedded in the victim's body.

 Finally, ANY serious injury should be examined by a physician as soon as possible, in order to prevent permanent damage, scarring or infection.
 In many cases, proper cleaning and wound sutures can prevent future problems.